-This morning head to Furnas.
-Here the landscape is dominated by two volcanic calderas, one of which is home to an emerald lake in its crater.
-Wherever you turn in this region, the surrounding environment serves as reminders of the Azores’ volcanic geology, with volcanic peaks and fertile soils resulting in lush green valleys and hot springs bubbling alongside steaming geyser fields.
-The walk today takes you around the lakeside, passing by the holes where the traditional meal ’cozido’ is cooked by the underground vapors released by the volcano.
+Head to Furnas where the landscape is dominated by two volcanic calderas.
+The stunning environment serves as reminders of the Azores’ volcanic geology, with volcanic peaks, bubbling hot springs and steaming geysers.
+The walk goes around the lakeside, passing by the holes where the traditional meal cozido is cooked by the underground vapours released by the volcano.
 Stop to visit the Furnas Monitoring & Research Centre before taking a short flight to Santa Maria.
 (B)

-Today, take a walk from Pico Alto forest to the highest peak of Santa Maria island, reaching just 587m but offering astounding views of neighbouring Sao Miguel on a clear day.
-This route winds through the ‘red desert of the Azores’, a unique reddish clay ecosystem, and stops at an old whale observatory point to enjoy the view.
-Continue walking to Anjos.
+Enjoy a walk from Pico Alto forest to the highest peak of Santa Maria island which offers astounding views of neighbouring São Miguel on a clear day.
+This route winds through the ‘red desert of the Azores’, a unique reddish clay ecosystem.
+Stop at an old whale observatory point to enjoy the view before walking to Anjos.
 (B)

-After breakfast walk to Lagoa do Fogo - the Lake of Fire.
-This stunning, deep blue lake is one of the most famous and iconic sights of Sao Miguel, and arguably all of the Azores.
-The crater lake is situated within the Água de Pau Massif stratovolcano in the centre of the island, and is surrounded by hydrangea bushes which bloom in bold blues and pinks in the spring season (March-June).
+After breakfast walk to Lagoa do Fogo - the 'Lake of Fire'.
+This stunning, deep blue lake is one of the most famous and iconic sights of São Miguel.
+The crater lake is situated in the centre of the island and is surrounded by hydrangea bushes which bloom in bold blues and pinks during the spring.
 It’s a long hiking route today but it’s worth it as the day takes in the best of the local scenery, ranging from mountains and hilltop viewpoints to meandering valleys.
-The walk concludes at the shore of the lake where you’ll have time to relax on the beach or take a swim.
-(15 km walking) (B)
+The walk concludes at the shore of the lake where there is time to relax and enjoy a swim.
+(B)